mitydigital/statamic-sitemapamic/README.md

 > Sitemapamic is a XML sitemap generator for Statamic 3

-This addon will create and cache an XML sitemap for your site, and include:
+This addon will create and cache a XML sitemap for your site, and include:

 - entries from your collections
 - taxonomy pages for collections that use them